dbane744/rougelike/README.md

 Identify an entity by left clicking on their tile with the mouse.

+Target enemies with spells by left clicking their tile.

 I : Inventory (Press the item's corresponding key to use it)

 D : Drop Inventory (Press the item's corresponding key to drop it)